Discover the Best Hidden Gems in Malta

 Hagar Qim and Mnajdra Surroundings

 Hagar Qim and Mnajdra were temples built between 4000 and 3200 BC.
 They served religious purposes and as community gathering places.
-You can book a tour of these temples here.

 I suggest you walk from Hagar Qim to Tal-Hamrija Coastal Tower.
 The path leading to the tower is marked.
 The Tal-Hamrija Coastal Tower is a former defensive tower with a well-preserved exterior.
 Unfortunately, it is not open to the public.